-Armed Bear Common Lisp (ABCL) is an implementation of Common Lisp that runs on the Java Virtual Machine.
-It compiles Common Lisp to Java 5 bytecode 1, providing the following integration methods for interfacing with Java code and libraries:
+Armed Bear Common Lisp (ABCL) is an implementation of COMMON LISP that runs on the Java Virtual Machine (JVM).
+ABCL compiles COMMON LISP to JAVA byte-code1, with an efficiency that varies upon the hosting JVM implementation.
+ABCL supports running on the Java 6, Java 7, Java 8, and Java 11 JVM implementations.

+Armed Bear provides the following integration methods for interfacing with Java code and libraries:

-- Lisp code can create Java objects and call their methods (see Section 3.1, page 11). - Java code can call Lisp functions and generic functions, either directly (Section 3.2.1, page 13) or via JSR-223 (Section 3.3, page 15). - jinterface-implementation creates Lisp-side implementations of Java interfaces that can be used as listeners for Swing classes and similar. - java: jnew-runtime-class can inject fully synthetic Java classes-and their objects- into the current JVM process whose behavior is specified via closures expressed in Common Lisp..
+- Lisp code can create Java objects and call their methods (see Section 3.1, page 13). - Java code can call Lisp functions and generic functions, either directly (Section 3.2.1, page 15) or via JSR-223 (Section 3.3, page 17). - jinterface-implementation creates Lisp-side implementations of Java interfaces that can be used as listeners for Swing classes and similar. - java: jnew-runtime-class can inject fully synthetic Java classes-and their objects- into the current JVM process whose behavior is specified via closures expressed in COMMON LISP.
 2